deepshard/truffle-app-template/README.md

 Now you're ready to start hacking at your first Truffle App!

-## A Quickstart to Truffle Apps
+## Truffle Apps for Devs in a Hurry

-The general structure of a Truffle App is to have a Python class, where state is stored in member fields, and methods are decorated to expose them when the app is running on the Truffle App Executor.
+The general structure of a Truffle App is to have a Python class, that gets passed to a `truffle.TruffleApp`, which then gets launched with the `.launch()` method.

+State is stored in member fields, and methods are decorated with `truffle.tool()` to expose them to the Agent.

+### A Worked Example: A simple Truffle App for Python programming
 ```python
 from pathlib import Path
 import subprocess